1. How do I connect to the terminals?

 That’s

-OW3/4/5 are both heavier damped than the OWIIx.
-Heavier damping contributes to
+and OW3/4/5 are all heavier damped than the OW2.

-perfect asymmetric behavior in the impulse response domain.
-After a pulse has
+Heavier damping contributes to perfect asymmetric behavior in the impulse

-been fired the dynamic moving mass is going to rest very fast without over
+response domain.
+After a pulse has been fired the dynamic moving mass is going

-swing (well damped).
-Again, settling is
+to rest very fast without over swing (well damped).
+Again, settling is important here.
+A good speaker unit

-important here.
-A good speaker unit goes silent without ripple (multiple over-swing) after having responded to a pulse signal.
-This
+goes silent without ripple (multiple over-swing) after having responded to a

-complex sound stage is generated.
+positions in the complex sound stage is generated.

 Further